IMSY-DKFZ/simpa/README.md

 For this option, please follow the instructions in the `simpa_examples/path_config.env.example` file.

 ## Run manual tests
 To check the success of your installation ot to assess how your contributions affect the Simpa simulation outcomes, you can run the manual tests automatically.
-Run the `simpa_tests/manual_tests/generate_overview.py` file.
+Install the testing requirements by doing `pip install .[testing]` and run the `simpa_tests/manual_tests/generate_overview.py` file.
 This script runs all manual tests and generates both a markdown and an HTML file that compare your results with the reference results.

 # Simulation examples